 GSA released Refresh 14 of the GSA Multiple Award Schedule (MAS) Solicitation earlier today.
-This is the sixth consecutive month the agency has issued a refresh to change the MAS solicitation.
+This is the fifth consecutive month the agency has issued a refresh to change the MAS solicitation.
 While it may be getting difficult to keep up with the continual changes, most GSA contractors can file Refresh 14 away as not applicable to their business.
 In fact, existing GSA MAS Contract holders should not receive a mass modification in relation to this refresh.

 What is Changing with Solicitation Refresh 14?

 Today’s refresh includes just one new change.
 Effective today, GSA MAS Solicitation Refresh 14 has temporarily closed one subgroup of Special Item Number (SIN) 518210FM — the Core Financial Management Solutions subgroup.

 The updated solicitation also reflects the deletion of SIN 541519CDM, Continuous Diagnostics and Mitigation (CDM) Tools, and SIN 561210FS, Facilities Support Services.
 However, these two SIN deletions are not new.
 GSA formally announced the retirement of SINs 541519CDM and 561210FS in Refresh 13 last month.